Skip to content

 You can use the sbsh image as a base for custom Dockerfiles:

-Example 1: Interactive Development Environment (Supervisor + Terminal)
+Example 1: Interactive Development Environment (Client + Terminal)

-Use CMD ["/bin/sbsh"] for interactive development where you want the supervisor attached:
+Use CMD ["/bin/sbsh"] for interactive development where you want the client attached:

 # Install additional tools